-must be "juvenile adjudication" because the general term "adjudication" would
+2) the bracketed term in the restyling - "adjudication" - is insufficient.
+It must be "juvenile adjudication" because the general term "adjudication" would be overbroad and confusing.

 Rule 610.
 Religious Beliefs or Opinions

 Evidence of the a witness's religious beliefs or opinions of a witness on matters of religion is not admissible for the purpose of showing that by reason of their nature to attack or support the witness's credibility is impaired or enhanced.